MicrosoftDocs/win32/desktop-src/Msi/embeddeduihandler.md

 ---
-Description: 'The EmbeddedUIHandler function prototype defines a callback function exported by the embedded UI DLL that is defined in the MsiEmbeddedUI table.
-Call the EmbeddedUIHandler function once for each message sent to the user interface.' ms.assetid: '456b1db4-2b5b-4dfb-86a4-0bfb82490d83'
+Description: The EmbeddedUIHandler function prototype defines a callback function exported by the embedded UI DLL that is defined in the MsiEmbeddedUI table.
+Call the EmbeddedUIHandler function once for each message sent to the user interface. ms.assetid: 456b1db4-2b5b-4dfb-86a4-0bfb82490d83
-title: EmbeddedUIHandler callback function
+title: EmbeddedUIHandler callback function ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # EmbeddedUIHandler callback function